-A local handyman that fixes broken appliances and does minor construction work will need general liability and worker’s compensation.
-He may also want to get commercial auto since he transports sheetrock and large pieces of wood in the bed of his truck.
-At a minimum our handyman will be paying about $2,150 in combined annual premiums ($350 + $500 + $1,300).
+A local handyman that fixes broken appliances and does minor construction opts for a BOP and a workers’ compensation ghost policy and commercial auto.
+At a base premium our handyman will be paying about $2,150 in combined annual premiums ― $350 + $500 + $1,300 = $2,150.

 Additionally, there will be deductible costs of $1,000 for general liability or $500 for commercial auto claims.
-If a claim is made for $1 million due to damaging a property during a job, the handyman will just pay the $1,000 deductible on top of his annual premium for a total of $3,150 for the year.
-Any additional claims that year won’t require the $1,000 deductible payment.
+If a claim is made for $1 million due to property damage during a job, the handyman will just pay the $1,000 deductible on top of his annual premium for a total of $3,150 for the year.

 - Negotiate the payout to the homeowner, if they believe the costs shouldn’t be that high.

 - Deny the claim if they don’t believe you were at fault.